 She was selected to be a creative-writing resident at the Ragdale Foundation in Lake Forest, Ill., and attended a writing workshop at the Fine Arts Work Center in Provincetown, Mass.

 Jacqueline left the Tribune in 2007 to become a corporate communications/PR manager at the Wonderful Company in Los Angeles.
 Her first accomplishment was to launch a groundbreaking corporate blog.
 She also acquired skills in PR strategy, executive communication, media relations, social media and brand building.
 The Wonderful Company (then Roll Global) won PRWeek magazine’s PR Team of the Year award in 2009.
 Also that year, she attended a Crisis Communication Extended Seminar at UCLA.

-Jacqueline founded Fitzgerald Communication in 2014 and works for clients in the lifestyle, food, health/wellness, retail, financial and entertainment sectors.
+Jacqueline founded Fitzgerald Communication in 2014 and works for clients in the food/retail, health/wellness, legal, financial and entertainment sectors.
 She served as an arts grant panelist for the West Hollywood Arts & Cultural Affairs Commission in 2014.
 She is a member of the West Hollywood Chamber of Commerce and the Beverly Hills Chamber of Commerce.

 Additionally, Jacqueline ran FilmNoirBlonde.com, lectured on film noir at Los Angeles venues and programmed a film series for the Will & Ariel Durant Library.
 She covered the Cannes International Film Festival (as well as the Toronto and Chicago international film festivals) and studied film at the University of Chicago (Graham School).

 Jacqueline has an honors degree in Communication from Michigan State University and studied Communication and Media at the University of London.